In this SOG backpack review, I will dive into all the important details of the SOG Opord to give you an honest review you can trust.

 Now, when considering if this was a good EDC, I obviously measured its initial weight, which was about three pounds, making it considerably light.
 This backpack can also be compact if necessary, and I could easily carry this around everywhere.
 This also had multiple compartments for the organization, which was nice.

 Now, after that, I used it for a couple of days outdoors.
 The three additional pounds didn’t bother me personally.
 I did activities like hiking and fishing.
-The first thing I noticed was it wasn’t completely water and dirt-proof.
+The first thing I noticed was it wasn’t the best water repellent backpack or dirt-proof.

 However, it was water and dirt-resistant, which was very helpful.
 This also had multiple features MOLLE webbings for convenient access to flashlights or other tools I needed.